-However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground within the boundary of the M9, and construction works are programmed to be undertaken at night (4-nights) on a rolling programme.
+However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground within the boundary of the M9, and works will be undertaken on a rolling programme.
 As such, the visual impact of the works will be somewhat reduced.